-- the size and nature of the patient population; - the severity of the disease under investigation; - the eligibility criteria for, and design of, the clinical trial in question, including factors such as frequency of required assessments, length of the study, and ongoing monitoring requirements; - the perceived risks and benefits of the product candidate under study, including the potential advantages or disadvantages of the product candidate being studied in relation to other available therapies;

-- competition in recruiting and enrolling patients in clinical trials; - the efforts to facilitate timely enrollment in clinical trials; - the patient referral practices of physicians; - effectiveness of publicity created by clinical trial sites regarding the trial; - patients' ability to comply with the specific instructions related to the trial protocol, proper documentation, and use of the drug product; - · inability to obtain or maintain patient informed consents; - · risk that enrolled patients will drop out before completion; - the ability to monitor patients adequately during and after treatment; and - the proximity and availability of clinical trial sites for prospective patients.
+- the size and nature of the patient population; - the severity of the disease under investigation; - the eligibility criteria for, and design of, the clinical trial in question, including factors such as frequency of required assessments, length of the study, and ongoing monitoring requirements; - the perceived risks and benefits of the product candidate under study, including the potential advantages or disadvantages of the product candidate being studied in relation to other available therapies; - · competition in recruiting and enrolling patients in clinical trials; - · the efforts to facilitate timely enrollment in clinical trials; - the patient referral practices of physicians; - effectiveness of publicity created by clinical trial sites regarding the trial; - patients' ability to comply with the specific instructions related to the trial protocol, proper documentation, and use of the drug product; - · inability to obtain or maintain patient informed consents; - · risk that enrolled patients will drop out before completion; - the ability to monitor patients adequately during and after treatment; and - the proximity and availability of clinical trial sites for prospective patients.

 Our inability to enroll a sufficient number of patients for our clinical trials would result in significant delays which would cause us to miss our projected timelines and could require us to abandon one or more clinical trials altogether.
 For instance, because we are seeking regulatory approval for certain indications that may have a narrow or small patient population, it may be difficult to find patients eligible to participate in our clinical studies at a sufficient rate or in a sufficient quantity.
 For our initiated Phase 3 clinical trial with AXS-02 for the treatment of the pain of knee OA associated with BMLs and our planned Phase 3 clinical trial in CLBP associated with type 1 or mixed type 1 and type 2 MCs, enrollment will require the existence of radiographic biomarkers, we may require patients to discontinue use of their existing medication before participating in our clinical trials, and we may exclude patients with advanced disease.
-In addition, for our planned Phase 3 clinical trials, and we may exclude patients with advanced disease.
-In addition, for our planned Phase 3 clinical trials, and we may exclude patients with advanced disease.
-In addition, for our planned Phase 3 clinical trials, and we may exclude patients with AXS-05 for the treatment of TRD, we are requiring potential potential patient population.
+In addition, for our planned Phase 3 clinical trial patient population.
 We may also exclude patients who have been treated with opioids or other classes of medications.
-For our Phase 3 clinical trial with AXS-05 for the treatment of agitation associated with AD, we exclude patients who have been treated with certain classes of medications.
+For our Phase 3 clinical trial with AXS-05 for the treatment, which further limits our potential patient population.
+For our Phase 2/3 clinical trial with AXS-05 for the treatment of agitation associated with AD, we exclude patients who have been treated with certain classes of medications.
 As a result, these and other entry criteria may make it difficult for us to enroll patients in any of our clinical trials.
 We may be required by the FDA to modify the entry criteria for our ongoing or planned Phase 3 clinical trials, especially patients in our control groups, may be at risk for dropping out of our studies if they are not experiencing relief of their symptoms.
-A significant number of withdrawn patients would co
+A significant number of withdrawn patients would compromise the quality of our data.